LCC-CIT/CIS195-CourseMaterials/CIS195_Syllabus.md

 ### Web Resources

-- http://classes.lanecc.edu (Moodle) is the Learning Management System for this course.
-All course materials and activities will be managed through Moodle.
+- http://canvas.lanecc.edu (Canvas) is the Learning Management System (LMS) for this course.
+All course materials and activities will be managed through Canvas.
 - http://citstudent.lanecc.edu will be used to host student web sites.
 You will be provided with the login information you need to upload your pages to this server.

 ## Assessment and Grading